Updated Oct 5, 2023

-K-pop, bulgogi, Korean cinema, soju… There are plenty of reasons to learn Korean, and there are plenty of ways to learn.
+There are plenty of reasons to learn Korean; K-pop, bulgogi, Korean cinema, soju to name a few.
+And there are plenty of ways to learn.

-Although this list of Korean apps is quite large, it still doesn’t cover all the options out there.
-The fact is, most learners will need to combine a number of resources together in order to learn Korean.
+Despite the fact that this list of Korean apps is quite long, it still doesn’t cover all the available options out there.
+Most learners will need to combine a number of resources together in order to learn Korean.

-We’ve tried out a ton of them ourselves.
-Hopefully, this helps you figure out which ones really stand out and which ones may not be so worthwhile.
+We’ve tried out a ton of these apps ourselves and we hope that this list helps you figure out which ones stand out to you and which ones aren’t worthwhile.

-There are some great resources that didn’t make this list simply because they don’t fall into the app category, and there are surely more apps that didn’t make this list, but here are some of our favorites.
+There are definitely some awesome resources that didn’t make this list simply because they don’t fall into the app category, and there are surely more apps that we haven’t included in this list, but here are our top choices.